RidiculousPower/singleton_attr/README.md

 # Usage #

-Just like :attr_accessor, :attr_reader, :attr_writer but instead of defining an instance method it defines a class/module method.
+Just like :attr_accessor, :attr_reader, :attr_writer, :alias_method but instead of defining an instance method it defines a class/module method.

 # License #